DanielR1c/PaxxMaker-Connect/README.md

 - Automatically removes jobs older than one day

 #### Snapmaker U1 support

-For a single-toolhead print, the plate is sliced for `T0` and the resulting G-code is rewritten for the selected toolhead.

 For multi-toolhead prints, four filament profiles are supplied in toolhead order.
 OrcaSlicer handles tool changes and the purge tower.
 The tower position is provided by the app; if no position is specified, Connect searches for the first free corner.